tomhallmain/simple_image_compare/README.md

 ## Image Browser

 After setting a directory before a comparison is run, the UI can be used as an image file browser.
 This is especially useful on Windows 11 as there is an option to auto-resize images to fill the screen, which the default Windows Photo Viewer application does not support.

-There is zoom and drag functionality on this image browser, as well as when viewing grouped images after a comparison has been run.
+It is not implemented yet, but there will ultimately be zoom and drag functionality on this image browser, as well as when viewing grouped images after a comparison has been run.

 ## UI Keybindings